bb-Ricardo/check_redfish/README.md

 ### RedHat based OS
 * on RedHat/CentOS you need to install python3.6 and pip from EPEL first
+* on RedHat/CentOS 8 systems the package name changed to `python3-pip`
 ```
 yum install python36-pip
 ```